Posts

 Val Paliy

-I smoke pipes.
+I smoke pipes as a traditional hobby and relaxation practice.
 I don’t encourage you to do so as well, mind you - smoking a pipe is still smoking and is not good for your health.
-However, if you are interested in history of pipe smoking and tobacco - read on.
+However, if you are interested in history of pipe smoking and tobacco culture and craftsmanship - read on.

 Please note: You must be 18 or older to buy pipe tobacco and smoke a pipe.